 Oaxaca is a state in southern Mexico known for its stunning scenery, vibrant culture, and friendly locals.
-The capital city of Oaxaca, also called the same name, is located in the central valley of the Sierra Madre mountain range and offers plenty of attractions for visitors.
+The capital city of Oaxaca, also called the same name, is one of the safest cities in Mexico, located in the central valley of the Sierra Madre mountain range.

 Home to 4.19 million people, Mexico’sMexico’s state is among the most populous regions in the country.

 Oaxaca is one of the cheapest and safest Mexican cities due to its low crime rate.
-Tourists can explore the city without worrying about their safety as long as they take sensible precautions like not walking alone late at night or leaving valuables unattended.
+Tourists can explore the city without worrying about their safety if they take sensible precautions like not walking alone late at night or leaving valuables unattended.

 The city boasts a variety of activities, such as exploring ancient ruins like Monte Alban, tasting regional cuisine, visiting nearby villages like Teotitlan del Valle and Mitla, and enjoying traditional dance performances.